KennethManzi1/8-week-SQL-Challenge/Case 1 Danny's Diner/README.md

 | C           | ramen        |  3   |

 - Customer A and C's favourite item is ramen.
 - Customer B enjoys all items on the menu.
-He/she is a true foodie, sounds like me

 ***